-Born as a startup on the workbench of a two-car garage in Northern Monroe County, we are redefining the brewpub experience by producing hand-crafted, flavorful beers alongside a functional co-working environment that encourages other entrepreneurs to create great things.
+Switchyard was born as a startup on the workbench of a two-car garage in Northern Monroe County.
+We set out to redefine the brewery experience by producing hand-crafted, flavorful beers alongside a functional co-working environment that encourages other entrepreneurs to create great things.

 What truly defines us, is our culture.